MS Mediterranean Sky: Power

 City of York propulsion was supplied by two main engines—two-stroke cycle single acting six-cylinder diesel engines.
 Each engine contained six-cylinders with the dimensions 26-3/8" - 91-5/10".
 The engines were manufactured by R. & W. Hawthorn, Leslie and Company.
 The ship contained two-double-ended boilers.

 Technology

-City of York featured Direction finder (wireless), Echo Sounding Device, Gyro-Compass, Radar, and Radio-Telephone. and was equipped with six lifeboat davits, on the Sports' Deck, holding three 30-foot lifeboats, two 26-foot "accident" lifeboats, and one motor lifeboat.
+City of York featured a direction finder (wireless), echo sounding device, gyro-compass, radar, and radio-telephone.

 History

 Ellerman Lines career (1953–1971)

 City of York was announced by name in December 1952.
 City of York was built by Vickers Shipbuilding and Engineering of Barrow-in-Furness in the United Kingdom.
 She was launched on 30 March 1953, without any ceremony.
 Her maiden voyage was scheduled for 20 October 1953, but in June the maiden voyage was rescheduled for 17 November.
 She underwent her Sea trials on a voyage from River Tyne on 23 October 1953.